low histamine smoothie recipe histamine intolerance granola

 • 1 tsp shredded coconut

-• Low histamine fruit
+• Low histamine fruit like berries or chopped apples and pears

 • Two fresh mint leaves

-Putting your smoothie bowl together!:
+Putting your smoothie bowl together!

-1. Pour the smoothie mixture into a bowl and top with granola and the remaining ingredients for serving.
+Pour the smoothie mixture into a bowl and top with granola and the remaining ingredients for serving.

 Want more low histamine recipes like this?
 Check out my nutritionist-approved Low Histamine Cookbook Bundle with 170 delicious histamine intolerance recipes!